giorgigutsaevi/giorgigutsaevi/README.md

 Welcome to my page!

 I am a huge enthusiast for all things JavaScript, React, Node and Ruby. \
+Graduated from Makers Academy, a highly selective bootcamp in London. \
-I am currently mastering the MERN stack.
+I am currently mastering the MERN stack. \
 Based in London 🇬🇧

 - 🤖 Always happy to code & build new things!